Prince’s Estate Has Had Enough Of Trump Playing His Music At His Hate Rallies

-Prince‘s estate is fighting back against Trump , who continues to play the icon’s music at his rallies of foolishness.
-However, things have gone to next purple level, considering Trump’s team said they would not use his music again last year.
+Prince‘s estate is fighting back against Donald Trump, who continues to play the icon’s music at his rallies that promote hate.
+However, things have gone to the next purple level, considering Trump’s team previously said they would not use Prince’s music again.

 SEE ALSO: Complaint Filed Against Judge Tammy Kemp For ‘Unconstitutional’ Behavior After Amber Guyger Sentencing

-Trump played the song “Purple Rain” at the Target Center in Minneapolis on Thursday (Oct.
-10).
+Still, Trump played the song “Purple Rain” at a rally at the Target Center in Minneapolis on Thursday.

-They also posted an October 18 letter from Trump’s team that read, “Without admitting liability, and to avoid any future dispute, we write to confirm that the Campaign will not use Prince’s music in connection with its activities going forward.”
+The account also posted a letter sent from Trump’s team nearly a year ago that promised to never play Prince’s music again.

+“Without admitting liability, and to avoid any future dispute, we write to confirm that the Campaign will not use Prince’s music in connection with its activities going forward,” the letter read in part.

-Trump’s team have not responded and it’s not clear if there will be any legal percussions.
+Trump’s team has not responded to Thursday’s violation and it was not clear whether there will be any legal repercussions.

-Here is a video below of the song being played at a Trump rally in October of 2018:
+Below is a of the song being played at a Trump rally last October.

-Prince passed in 2016.
-He was 57 years old.
-Good to see The Purple One is shutting the foolishness from the grave.
+Prince died in 2016 at the age of 57.
+Good to see The Purple One is shutting down the foolishness from the grave.

 SEE ALSO: